-Type of Designation: One NRA Distinguished Smallbore Rifleman Award will be issued for all-prone shooting and another for position shooting.
+• Type of Designation: One NRA Distinguished Smallbore Rifleman Award will be issued for all-prone shooting and one for F-SBR.
+Another will be issued for position shooting.
 Required "steps" must be earned for each type.
 A shooter may be presented both awards after earning the required steps.